Colon cancer

 Sometimes an MRI of the rectum or a PET scan may be requested.

-Learn more about colon cancerScreening
+Learn more about the causes and risk factors of colon cancerScreening

 Today, there is a nationwide organized screening program that involves testing for blood in the stool, offered every 2 years starting at age 50.